Amazon Marketplace

 IDQ (Item Data Quality Score) is an Amazon algorithm score from 0-100 that evaluates the completeness and accuracy of product data.
 A low IDQ score can lead to poor search ranking and reduced visibility.
 Sellers should regularly review and update product descriptions, images, specifications, and attributes.

-Open term pageIOR
+Open glossary pageIOR

 Importer of Record